 WHAT THIS RESULT MEANS FOR YOU

-Your sample has been tested for the CFTR gene alteration known to occur in your family and for other common alterations to the CTFR gene that cause CF. No alterations were detected, so you are not a carrier of any of the alterations we tested for.
+Your sample has been tested for the common alterations to the CTFR gene that cause CF. No alterations were detected, so you are not a carrier of any of the alterations we tested for.